Developer(s) – Capcom

 Like Donkey Kong Country: Tropical Freeze, I did sometimes find the controls to be somewhat unresponsive, which made it hard to time jumps properly and not fall from platforms and lose lives.
-However, for the most part, it is down to player’s own individual skill, and my advice to anyone looking to try this game out is to be prepared and to be patient, because players will inevitable die over and over again.
+However, for the most part, it is down to the player’s own individual skill, and my advice to anyone looking to try this game out is to be prepared and to be patient because players will inevitably die over and over again.

 Lifespan – 5/10

 As I alluded to before, past linear 2D side scrollers don’t tend to last for overly long periods of time, and Mega Man is no exception.
 I think experienced players are able to complete this game in about four hours, but for inexperienced players, most time will be spent dying.
 And as I said before, the game’s level of difficulty will inevitably hinder its replayability for many players.
 Also, as Mega Man is not exactly a linear 2D side scroller, giving players the choice of what path to take, I think the game’s short lifespan is made that little more intolerable as a result.